Hinkley groundwater contamination: Cleanup

 By 2013, PG&E had spent over $750 million on remediation.
-Sheryl Bilbery, in charge of PG&E remediation efforts, explained why remediation was taking a long time.
+Sheryl Bilbrey, in charge of PG&E remediation efforts, explained why remediation was taking a long time.
 "It's a very complex project.
 We are highly regulated.
 There are a lot of interested parties.
 The other thing is it is very important that we get it right."

 For their 2013 series Science for Sale, PBS NewsHour journalist Miles O'Brien interviewed PG&E director of chromium remediation Kevin Sullivan.
 According to Sullivan, PG&E cleaned up 54 acre; however, it would take another 40 years before they were done.
 PG&E built a concrete barrier about a half-mile long to contain the plume, pumped ethanol into the ground to convert chromium 6 to chromium 3, and planted acres of alfalfa.
 O'Brien interviewed Erin Brockovich, who was surprised that PG&E had not completed the cleanup it promised over a decade earlier.
 In correspondence with Sullivan, the Water Board noted that by 2014 "chromium from PG&E's historical releases at the Hinkley Compressor Station has migrated from the upper aquifer to the lower aquifer causing hexavalent chromium concentrations in the lower aquifer to exceed drinking water standards."
 Cleanup documentation about Hinkley is maintained on the CalEPA webpage.